19th June, 2024

 It is estimated that around the same number of people die from asbestos-related lung cancer each year as from mesothelioma, so we are looking at around another 2,500 deaths each year.

 Asbestosis is a serious long-term lung condition that develops when breathing in the sharp asbestos fibres has scarred your lungs.
-These scars and the build-up of scar tissue causes symptoms such as shortness of breath, coughing, wheezing and extreme tiredness.
+These scars and the build-up of scar tissue cause symptoms such as shortness of breath, coughing, wheezing and extreme tiredness.

-Unfortunately, there is no cure for asbestosis once it has developed, and the damage to lungs is permanent and is likely to grow over time.
-Because of this damage to the cells in your lungs, you also are at higher risk of developing other serious conditions like lung cancer and mesothelioma.
+Unfortunately, there is no cure for asbestosis once it has developed, and the damage to the lungs is permanent and is likely to grow over time.

-Pleural plaques are almost exclusively caused by exposure to asbestos, so they certainly come under the umbrella of an asbestos-related lung disease.
-They are a fibrous thickening in the lungs lining (the pleura).
 Pleural plaques are not fatal, but they can make breathing uncomfortable.
 They can also be a sign that other more serious diseases may develop in the future.

 Having pleural plaques doesn't mean you will get other asbestos lung diseases, but the fact you have pleural plaques means you have been exposed to significant quantities of asbestos and therefore lung cancer or mesothelioma may develop.

-This is one of the reasons why asbestos is known as the hidden killer, because you may not even know when you have been exposed.
-The fibres are so small, you can't see them, and you won't instantly feel ill.
-Days, and weeks later, you will still feel healthy.
+This is one of the reasons why asbestos is known as the hidden killer - because you may not even know when you have been exposed.

-Why does it take so long to affect you?
-Scar tissue gradually builds up around the asbestos fibres that are lodged in your lungs (asbestosis), and over time, tumours can begin to form on the damaged cells.
+Scar tissue gradually builds up around the asbestos fibres lodged in your lungs, but this thickening and scarring can take many years before it affects you.
+Over time, tumours can begin to form on the damaged cells.

 Most asbestos-related diseases take around 20-30 years to develop following exposure.
 Although, after heavy and intense asbestos exposure, it could be as quick as 5 years.